Societal Impact of Research Funding for Women's Health in Alzheimer's Disease and Alzheimer's Disease–Related Dementias

 Apr 22, 2021

 Women's health has suffered from insufficient research addressing women.
-The research community has not widely embraced the value of this research.
-The impact of limited knowledge about women's health relative to men's is far reaching.
+The research community has not widely embraced the value of this research, and the impact of limited knowledge about women's health relative to men's is far-reaching.
 Without information on the potential return on investment for women's health research, research funders, policymakers, and business leaders lack a basis for altering research investments to improve knowledge of women's health.

 As part of an initiative of the Women's Health Access Matters (WHAM) nonprofit foundation, RAND Corporation researchers examined the impact of increasing funding for women's health research on lung cancer.
 Women are disproportionately represented among nonsmokers with lung cancer.
 Nonsmoking men represent just 2 percent to 6 percent of total lung cancer cases among men, but nonsmoking women represent approximately 20 percent of cases among women.
 In this report, the authors present the results of microsimulation models used to explore the potential for enhanced investment in women's health research, in terms of the economic well-being of women and for the U.S. population.

 This research was sponsored by Women's Health Access Matters and conducted by the Social and Behavioral Policy Program within RAND Social and Economic Well-Being.

 This report is part of the RAND Corporation Research report series.
 RAND reports present research findings and objective analysis that address the challenges facing the public and private sectors.
 All RAND reports undergo rigorous peer review to ensure high standards for research quality and objectivity.